 Former Ambassador of India to Switzerland, Liechtenstein and the Holy See

-Chitra Narayanan is currently a Strategic Advisor for think tanks and business on a range of issues particularly regarding Asia, South East Asia, China, Turkey and corporate gender equality and diversity.
+Chitra Narayanan is currently an independent Strategic Advisor for think tanks and business on a range of issues particularly regarding Asia, South East Asia, China, Turkey and corporate gender equality and diversity.

-She is a former Ambassador of India, career diplomat, journalist, editor and publisher with a multi-faceted global perspective with extensive experience and familiarity with international high-level decision-making.
-In her leadership positions, she is able to use her expertise as a facilitator, negotiator, consensus seeker, advisor, team player and mentor.
-With wide-ranging experience in promoting commercial ties and advising joint ventures, she is a firm believer that innovation and creativity is the lifeblood of progress and profit.
+She is a former Ambassador of India, career diplomat, journalist, Editor and publisher with a multi-faceted global perspective with extensive experience and familiarity with international high-level decision-making.
+In her leadership positions, used her expertise as a facilitator, negotiator, consensus seeker, advisor, team player and mentor.
+With a wide ranging experience in promoting commercial ties and advising joint ventures she is a firm believer that innovation and creativity is the lifeblood of progress and profit.

 The unusual family background of an Indian father and Burmese mother in diplomatic and public life provided an extensive international exposure from an early age.

-Associate Fellow, Geneva Center for Security Policy since 2014.
+Associate Fellow, Geneva Center for Security Policy GCSP since 2014.

 Member, Swiss India Chamber of Commerce, Zurich

-Professional diplomatic skills as a career diplomat from 1978 till 2013 with Ambassadorial assignments, spanning twelve years, to Sweden, Latvia, Turkey, Switzerland, Liechtenstein and the Holy See.
-As Head of Mission, responsibilities included strategic planning and overseeing financial, budgetary and human resources within strict Government of India regulations.
+Professional diplomatic skills as a career diplomat from 1978 till 2013 with Ambassadorial assignments over twelve years to Sweden, Latvia, Turkey, Switzerland, Liechtenstein and the Holy See.
+As Head of Mission, responsibilities included strategic planning, political analysis and overseeing financial, budgetary and human resources within strict Government of India regulations.

 Raised funds for founding the Swedish India Business Council in Stockholm in 2004.
 Collaborated with the Royal Institute of Technology (KTH) Stockholm for the establishment of a waterways technology project in Kerala.

-Closely worked with GMR Infrastructure for building of Sabiha Gökçen Airport, Istanbul, from tendering to completion.
+Closely worked with GMR, a leading Indian infrastructure company for building of Sabiha Gökçen Airport, Istanbul, from tendering to completion.

 Hotel and Hospitality sector